iceberg12/Udacity_selfDrivingCarP3/README.md

 ![alt text][image1]

-The ideal number of epochs was 5 as further training does not substantially improve the performance in validation error.
+The ideal number of epochs was 20 as further training made the performance worse in real driving test.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

 #### 3. Performance

 The final step was to run the simulator to see how well the car was driving around track one.

-To improve the driving behavior in these cases, I did some further fine tuning in the steering adjustment on left/right camera images, and also the angle that define a good steering moment (changed from 0.1 to 0.15).
-The pre-processing like brightness, translation and croping ensured that the model was generalised for other scenarios.
+My first few test runs were really like a drunken driver due to too many of recovery images.
+To improve the driving behavior in these cases, I did some further fine tuning in

+1. The steering adjustment on left/right camera images
+2. The angle that define a good steering moment (changed from 0.1 to 0.15).
+3. The pre-processing like brightness, translation and croping ensured that the model was generalised for other scenarios.
+4. Random sampling in the fit_generator function helped, while running through all samples at each epoch did not give me a good solution.
+5. I tried ELU.
+It was smoother for the driving, but longer number of epochs to reach the same loss, and it didn't react well with sharp turnings.
+Perhaps more sharp turning images must be included for this ELU.

 This generalisation was tested in the Track 2 which gave good results.

 ### Conclusion